 When viscosity is present ($\nu = 1$), with or without diffusion, $E$ and $P$ decrease at different rates allowing for the possibility of downshifting.
 From equation \eqref{derivkm}, downshifting in the {\em spectral mean sense} will occur under the following conditions:

 The contribution of the individual modes to the evolution of $P$ and $E$ can be seen by turning to their Fourier representations:

-In Section~\ref{visc_results}, we study the structure of the linear momentum $P$ in order to determine the underlying mechanism responsible for permanent downshifting in the vHONLS model.
+Significantly, for the vHONLS model, equation~(\ref{key}) shows that the first condition for frequency downshifting, $\displaystyle \frac{d k_m}{dt} < 0$, is satisfied $\forall \Gamma$.
+In Section~\ref{visc_results}, we study the structure of the linear momentum $P$ in order to determine the underlying mechanism responsible for permanent downshift in the vHONLS model.
 Using equation (\ref{FdPdt}) we provide an estimate for the location of the global minimum of $P$, which we find plays a crucial role in determining the time $t_{DS}$ of permanent downshift.